Peruvian hairless dog

 Without working trial.

 GENERAL APPEARANCE : Going by his general conformation, it is an elegant and slim dog, whose aspect expresses speed, strength and harmony without ever appearing coarse.
-This breed has, as a fundamental characteristic, the absence of hair all over the body.
-Another particular feature is that the dentition is nearly always incomplete.
-Of noble and affectionate nature with those nearest to him, he is reserved towards strangers, lively, alert and a good guard.
+There are two varieties, the hairless whose main feature is the absence of hair all over the body and the coated variety, that is entirely coated.
+Another particular feature is that the dentition in the hairless variety is nearly always incomplete associated with the congenital alopecia.

-IMPORTANT PROPORTIONS : The ratio between the height at the withers and the length of the body is of 1 : 1; the body of the females can be slightly longer than that of the males.
+IMPORTANT PROPORTIONS : The ratio between the height at the withers and the length of the body is 1 : 1; the females can be slightly longer than the males.

-BEHAVIOUR / TEMPERAMENT : Noble and affectionate at home with those close to him, at the same time lively and alert; he is wary and a good guard in presence of strangers.
+BEHAVIOUR / TEMPERAMENT : : Noble and affectionate at home with those close to him, at the same time lively and alert; he might be wary of strangers and is a good watch dog.

 HEAD : Of lupoid conformation.

-Skull : Mesocephalic.
+Skull: Mesocephalic.
 Orthoid, i.e. the upper axes of the skull and muzzle are parallel; a slight divergence is accepted.
 Seen from above, the skull is broad and the head tapers toward the nose.
 The superciliary arches are moderately developed.
-The occipital crest is hardly marked.
+The occipital protuberance is barely marked.

-Nose : The colour of the nose must be in harmony with the different colours of the skin.
+Nose: Good pigmentation, the colour of the nose must be in harmony with the different colours of the skin; in the different shades in the hairless variety and with the colour of the hair in the coated variety.

-Ears : The ears must be pricked when the dog is attentive, whereas at rest, they are laid towards the back.
-The ears are of medium length; broad at the base, tapering progressively towards their tip, ending almost pointed.
+Ears: The ears must be pricked when the dog is attentive, whereas at rest, they are laid towards the back.
+The ears are of medium length; broad at the base, tapering progressively towards the tip, ending almost pointed.
 The ear set starts on the upper part of the skull to end laterally and obliquely.
-In erect position, the axes of the ears form an variable angle near 90°.
+In erect position, the axes of the ears form a variable angle from 50° to near 90°.

 NECK :

-Topline : Straight, although certain subjects show a dorsal-lumbar convexity which disappears at croup level.
+Topline: Level, although certain subjects show a dorsal-lumbar convexity, which disappears at croup, level.

-Back : Topline straight, with well developed back muscles often forming all along the back a muscular bi-convexity which extends to the lumbar region.
+Back: Straight, with well-developed back muscles often forming all along the back a muscular bi-convexity, which extends to the lumbar region.

-Lumbar region : Strong and well muscled.
+Loin: Strong and well-muscled.
 Its length reaches approximately 1/5 of the height at the withers.

-Chest : Seen from the front, the chest must have a good amplitude, but without excess; comes down almost to the elbow.
-The ribs must be lightly sprung, never flat.
-The girth of the chest, measured behind the elbows, must exceed by about 18% the height at the withers.
+Chest: Seen from the front, the chest must have good amplitude, but without excess; reaching almost to the elbow.
+The ribs must be slightly sprung, never flat.
+The chest, measured behind the elbows, must exceed the height at the withers with approximately 18%.

-Underline and Belly : The lower profile draws an elegant and well marked line which goes from the lower part of the chest and rises along the belly which must be well tucked up, but without excess.
+Underline and belly: The lower profile presents an elegant and well-marked line which goes from the lower part of the chest and rising to the belly which must be well tucked up, but without excess.

-TAIL : The tail is set on low.
-Of good thickness at its root, it tapers towards its tip.
-When excited, the dog can carry the tail raised in a round curve above the backline, but never as curved as being rolled up.
-At rest, it hangs with a slight upward hook at the tip.
-Sometimes carried tucked in towards the abdomen.
+TAIL: The tail is set on low, thick at the root it tapers towards the tip.
+When excited, the dog can carry the tail raised in a loose curve above the backline, but never as curved as being rolled up.
+At rest, it hangs with a slight upward curve at the tip.
+The tail is sometimes carried tucked in towards the abdomen.
 In length it almost reaches the hock.
-The tail must not be docked.
+Tail to be complete.

-LIMBS FOREQUARTERS : Well united with the body.
-Seen from the front, they are perfectly vertical and the elbows are not turned out.
-The angle at the shoulders joint varies between 100° and 120°.
-Seen in profile, the angle formed by the pastern and the vertical will be from 15° to 20°.
+LIMBS FOREQUARTERS: Well united with the body, seen from the front they are perfectly upright with the elbows not turned out.
+The angle at the shoulder/upper arm varies between 100° and 120°.
+Seen in profile, the angle is 15° to 20°.

-Forefeet : They are semi-long and look like hare-feet.
+Forefeet: Are semi-long and look like hare-feet.
 The pads are strong and heat-resistant.
-The interdigital membranes are well developed.
-The black dogs have preferably black nails and the lighter dogs light nails.
+The inter-digital membranes are well developed.
+The black dogs have preferably black nails and the lighter coloured dogs light nails.

-HINDQUARTERS : The muscles are rounded and elastic.
+HINDQUARTERS: The muscles are rounded and elastic.
 The curve of the buttocks is well marked.
-The coxal-femoral angle varies between 120° and 130°, and the femoral-tibial angle must be of 140°.
-Seen from behind, the hindquarters must be vertical.
-Dewclaws must be eliminated.
+The coxal-femoral angle varies between 120° and 130°.
+The femoral-tibial angle must be of 140°.
+Seen from behind the hindquarters must be upright.

-SKIN : The skin must be smooth and elastic all over the body, but can form a few rounded almost concentric lines on the head and round the eyes and the cheeks.
-It has been checked that the internal and external temperature of these dogs is exactly the same as that of other breeds.
-The absence of hair leads to an immediate and direct emanation of heat, different from the hairy subjects, where the heat filters through the coat (hair) by natural ventilation.
+SKIN : The skin must be smooth and elastic all over the body, but can form a few rounded almost concentric lines on the head and round the eyes and the cheeks in the hairless variety.
+It has been verified that the internal and external temperature of the hairless dogs is exactly the same as that of other breeds (coated or not).
+The absence of hair leads to an immediate and direct emanation of heat, different from the coated subjects, where the heat filters through the coat by natural ventilation.

 COAT